 If during the entire taxable year one spouse was a resident and the other a nonresident, the resident spouse may file a separate New Jersey return.
-The resident spouse computes income and exemptions as if a Federal married filing separate return had been filed.
-You have the option of filing a joint return, but remember, joint income would be taxed as if both spouses were residents.
+The resident spouse computes income and exemptions as if a Federal

 For more information on filing status, order Tax Topic Bulletin GIT-4, Filing Status.